SummaryRead the full fact sheet

 - While the short and long-term effects of e-cigarette use (vaping) are unknown, it is safer to not vape around children.

 Cigarette smoke can trigger asthma symptoms or an asthma attack in some people.

 Children are particularly sensitive to tobacco smoke as their lungs are smaller and more delicate, and are still developing.
-Children who live with smokers have higher rates of asthma than children living with non-smokers, and their asthma is triggered more often.
+Children who live with people who smoke have higher rates of asthma than children living with people who do not smoke, and their asthma is triggered more often.